Delaware: World War II to present

 Like in World War I, the state enjoyed a big stimulus to its gunpowder and shipyard industries in World War II.
-New job opportunities during and after the war in the Wilmington area coaxed blacks from the southern counties to move to the city.
+New job opportunities during and after the war in the Wilmington area coaxed Black people from the southern counties to move to the city.
 The proportion of blacks constituting the city's population rose from 15% in 1950 to over 50% by 1980.
-The surge of black migrants to the north sparked white flight, in which middle class whites moved from the city to suburban areas, leading to de facto segregation of Northern Delaware's society.
+The surge of Black migrants to the north sparked white flight, in which middle class whites moved from the city to suburban areas, leading to de facto segregation of Northern Delaware's society.
 In the 1940s and 1950s, Delaware attempted to integrate its schools, although the last segregated school in the state did not close until 1970.
 The University of Delaware admitted its first black student in 1948, and local courts ruled that primary schools had to be integrated.
 Delaware's integration efforts partially inspired the US Supreme Court's decision in Brown v.
 Board of Education, which found racial segregation in United States public schools to be unconstitutional.
-The end result of the Brown ruling was that Delaware became fully integrated, albeit with time and much effort.
+The result of the Brown ruling was that Delaware became fully integrated, albeit with time and much effort.

-In October 1954, the city of Milford became the scene of one of the country's first pro-segregation boycotts after eleven black students were enrolled in the previously all-white Milford High School.
-Mass protests continued in Milford; the school board eventually ceded to the protestors, expelling the black students.
+In October 1954, the city of Milford became the scene of one of the country's first pro-segregation boycotts after eleven Black students were enrolled in the previously all-white Milford High School.
+Mass protests continued in Milford; the school board eventually ceded to the protestors, expelling the Black students.
 The ensuing unrest, which included cross burnings, rallies, and pro-segregation demonstrations, contributed to desegregation in most of Southern Delaware being delayed for another ten years.
 Sussex County did not start closing or integrating its segregated schools until 1965, 11 years after the Brown ruling.
 Throughout the state, integration only encouraged more white flight, and poor economic conditions for the black population led to some violence during the 1960s.
 Riots broke out in Wilmington in 1967 and again in 1968 in response to the assassination of Martin Luther King Jr, after which the National Guard occupied the city for nine months to prevent further violence.

 Since WWII, the state has been generally economically prosperous and enjoyed relatively high per capita income because of its location between major cities like Philadelphia, New York, and Washington, DC.
 Its population grew rapidly, particularly in the suburbs in the north where New Castle county became an extension of the Philadelphia metropolitan area.
 Americans, including migrants from Puerto Rico, and immigrants from Latin America flocked to the state.
 By 1990, only 50% of Delaware's population consisted of natives to the state.